brohrer/academic_advisory/curriculum_topics_draft.md

 #
-A general curriculum will include some aspects of the analytics, engineering, and modeling curricula, although perhaps not to the same depth.
-It is common for students to self select courses from any combination of the three areas.

-Curricula for domain specific programs look similar to a general program, except that topics, and even entire courses, will be focused on specific skills comment to the area.
-For instance, an actuarial-focused data analytics program would likely include  software tools most commonly used in insurance companies, time series prediction algorithms, and visualization methods that are accepted throughout the insurance industry.

 Note that for each topic, there are many effective ways to split it into courses.
 The best way for your institution will depend on many factors, including length of term, hours per class, existing departmental boundaries and aptitudes, and the rate at which your students are expected to absorb information.
 These recommendations assume a two-year masters program with the primary goal of preparing students for employment and continued career growth, although they can certainly be scaled up or down to fit the scope of other programs.

 And it bears repeating, application-focused instruction will best prepare the students for professional positions.
 The more theory is grounded in concrete examples, and the more specific skills are exercised in the context of solving a larger problem, the deeper the student's understanding of how it works, and where to apply it.